Dialogues with experts. Cognitive impairment in patients as an interdisciplinary problem

 • Neurologists and psychiatrists - modern diagnostic and therapeutic algorithms.

 Key takeaway: Cognitive impairment is not a death sentence.
-Early diagnosis, vascular risk control, and pathogenetic therapy (e.g., Mexidol) can slow down progression and improve quality of life.
+Early diagnosis, management of vascular risks, and pathogenetic therapy (for example, the inclusion of Mexidol) can slow progression and improve quality of life.
 The human brain needs protection no less than the heart or blood vessels!

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.